Alabama Internet Sales Tax

 Some items sold via the Internet to Alabama customers may be exempt from sales tax under Alabama law.
 For example, certain agricultural products, such as fertilizer used for agricultural purposes, are exempt from sales tax.
 Section 40-23-4 of Alabama’s sales tax law lays out in detail many of these exemptions.

-Also, each year Alabama has a “tax holiday” running from the first Friday through the first Sunday in August.
+Each year Alabama has a back-to-school sales tax holiday running from the first Friday through the first Sunday in August.
 For more information, see this document from the Alabama DOR.
+In addition, Alabama has a severe weather preparedness sales tax holiday that has been scheduled on different dates in different years.

 The Customer’s Responsibility